 In extraordinary cases where a candidate can demonstrate extensive international experience through, for example, employment abroad, the international study requirement may be waived upon written request.

-All degree candidates must complete at least one course (two or three credits) in which a scholarly paper is written on a comparative or international law topic.
-This requirement can be satisfied by taking a writing seminar or completing a guided research paper.
+All degree candidates must complete at least one course (two or three credits) during the program in which a scholarly paper is written on a comparative or international law topic.
+This requirement can be satisfied by taking a writing seminar or completing a guided research paper with a Temple Law full-time faculty member.
+For J.D./LL.M. students, writing courses taken before enrollment in the LL.M. program are ineligible to satisfy this requirement.

 J.D./LL.M. in Transnational Law